python/cpython/Doc/library/pydoc.rst

 keyword in their synopsis line, and go to the *Module index*, *Topics* and *Keywords* pages.

-When :program:`python -m pydoc` generates documentation, it uses the current environment and path to locate modules.
-Thus, invoking :program:`python -m pydoc spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.
+When :program:`pydoc` generates documentation, it uses the current environment and path to locate modules.
+Thus, invoking :program:`pydoc spam` documents precisely the version of the module you would get if you started the Python interpreter and typed ``import spam``.